mukesh3710/AI-Patching/Prototype.md

   - Use Services to expose each application component within the cluster.
 - Exposing Services:
   - Create Routes for the FastAPI backend and the Streamlit frontend to make them accessible from outside the cluster.
   - Create a separate Route for the Knowledge Base UI so you can access it to add new errors and solutions.
-This is how you make it.